omeldar/hslu/README.md

 # Hslu

 I use this repository to dump my solutions of exercises and some summaries I create for classes.
-Here you'll find a list of all the classes I took with a brief description of what this class is and sometime some addition information to it.
+Here you'll find a list of all the classes I took with a brief description of what the class is about and sometimes some additional information to it.

 ## Contents

 ### I.BA_AD.F23 - Algorithms & Datastructures

 This is exactly what you think it is.
-Its about creaeting data structures yourself (which you're being told to not do in general) and implementing algorithms in the worst possible language for implementing algorithms: Java.
+Its about creating data structures yourself (which you're being told to not do in general) and implementing algorithms in the worst possible language for implementing algorithms: Java.
 You'll have a great time with the weekly exercises that can take up to 6 hours to complete if you're doing it properly.
-But otherwise this class is actually interesting and gives you some depper insights in programming.
+But otherwise this class is actually interesting and gives you some deeper insights in programming.

 [View](I.BA_AD.F23/)